ziv232/DogAlongProject/README.md

 # DogAlongProject

-A project developed for out course "Topics in Applications of Computer Science"
+A project developed for our course "Topics in Applications of Computer Science"